Introduction to Excel VBA Macros

 Step 1: Go to the File menu tab in the currently open Excel sheet.

-Step 2: In the File menu, click on Options situated at the last of the list available options under the menu.
+Step 2: In the File menu, click on Options situated at the last of the list of available options under the menu.
 It opens up a list of all options available under Microsoft Excel.

 Step 3: In a window opening up named Excel Options, click on Customize Ribbon to access the ribbon customization options.